Polynomial Optimization

 : polynomial optimization problemx

-: set of variablesd
+: set of variableslb

 : number of equality constraintsnb

-: number of binary variablestol
+: number of binary variablesrtol

 Output arguments